New Years Eve In Sydney 2023-2024 Mega list

 NYE Garden Party at The Calyx

 A cocktail party in the Calyx building and a night walk through the gardens to view the fireworks show from just behind the Opera House.
-Entry is from 7.30pm to 9 pm, and the event ends at 12.30am.

 - The only gardens event that includes unlimited drinks